artofthesmart/hypertext/_demo/pages/05.collection/03.birds/item.md

 Birds are an often overlooked pet that can be just as rewarding as a four-legged friend.
-This summary is designed to be really long and go on for much longer than someone would read in a single breath so that it wraps many times on your screen.
+This item has no front-matter at all.

 ===